 Then there is the main villain's demise: being hit by the ray and having his head explode, just like the lizard earlier (whose head popped like a balloon).
 And then, even his ghost gets its head exploded.

 Taurus Bulba's closeup on his face when he shouts "THIS IS NO GAME!" and how he immediately goes back to his calm demeanor.

 Taurus seems to consider his own resurrection this, telling FOWL exactly what he thinks of doing so without his permission.

 Taurus Bulba himself is this.
-Amongst the Rogues Gallery of stereotypical, comical, over-the-top saturday morning cartoon villains, we've this ruthless, cunning, murderous and downright psychopathic crime lord played by Tim Curry.
-He's the only villain beside Bushroot and Darkwarrior Duck who's confirmed to have committed murder, and his victim was no other than Gosalyn's grandfather.
+Amongst the Rogues Gallery of whacky, comical, over-the-top saturday morning cartoon villains, we've this ruthless, cunning, murderous, and downright psychopathic crime lord played by Tim Curry.
+He's the only villain besides Bushroot and Darkwarrior Duck who's confirmed to have committed murder, and his victim was no other than Gosalyn's grandfather.
 Later on, he attempts to do the same with Gosalyn, both to blackmail Darkwing Duck and For the Evulz, showing that not even children are safe from him.
 When he's rebuilt by F.O.W.L., he thanks them by destroying their base, declaring himself above them and threatening to kill them after he kills Darkwing Duck.
 When he seeks out Gosalyn for revenge, she's a complete mental shutdown when meeting him.
 And while he has some hammy and comical moments, they're way outnumbered by his atrocities, making him the show's local Knight of Cerebus.